azatsatklichov/Java-Features/src/features/in/java/README-release-info-jdk4-merlin.md

 # Java 4

-Codename Merlin.
+Codename Merlin ([API](https://docs.oracle.com/javase/1.4.2/docs/api/)).
 The February 6, 2002 release was the first release of the Java platform developed under the Java Community Process as JSR 59.
 Major changes included:

 - Language changes
 - assert keyword (specified in JSR 41)